pail23/energy-assistant-backend/docs/config_file.md

 # Energy Assistant Configuration file

 The `energy_assistant.yaml` file is used to configure Energy Assistant.
-It consists of the followin sections.
+An starting point for your configuration file can be found [here](https://raw.githubusercontent.com/pail23/energy-assistant-backend/main/energy_assistant.yaml.dist).

 # Home